udioeater/guild-docs/artisan_roles/faq.md

 Does past experience (employers/clients/etc) pre-Pillar count for something?
 [Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16)
 : Yes.

-Related, do prior expereinces with deployments, clients, etc. count?
+Related, do prior expereinces with deployments, clients, etc. count for something?
 [Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16)
 : Yes.

 If someone has satisfied all requirements other than number of clients does that count?
 [Issue #18](https://github.com/PillarTechnology/guild-docs/issues/18)